 - Alaska does not cap the number of charter schools that can be authorized

-- Alaska earned an eleven out of fifteen for growth.
-While Alaska does not cap the number of charter schools that can be authorized, Alaska’s regulatory environment has made it difficult for successful charter schools to expand.
-These regulations have directly led to the poor level of growth that charter schools have seen in both the number of students attending charter schools and number of schools in recent years.
+- Alaska earns 11 of 15 for “growth.”
+While Alaska does not cap the number of charter schools that can be authorized, its regulatory environment has made it difficult for successful charter schools to expand.
+In recent years there has been little growth in the number of new charters opening and in student enrollment in charter schools.

 Teacher Quality Score: 62%